sourcery-ai-experiments/sportik/README.md

 ### ChatGPT code review

 A code review github action workflow powered by ChatGPT.
 It provides automated code reviews for pull requests.
+The workflow is triggered when a pull request is opened or updated.

 ### Developer tools